ColinScattergood/Skylight/README.md

 ## Interactive Docs
-You can explore the API spec in a browser:
+You can explore the API spec in your browser:

 - [Swagger UI](docs/swagger.html) — interactive “try it” interface
 - [Redoc](docs/redoc.html) — clean reference-style docs